fike/dockerfiles/ubuntu-postgresql/README.md

-# PostgreSQL image containers based Ubuntu Trusty
+# PostgreSQL based Ubuntu Trusty

 This respository is specified to use some PostgreSQL version based in the Ubuntu Trusty.
 Here has only Dockerfiles and scripts to build containers.